Redmond PD Safe Place

 Redmond Police Department Safe Place

 Redmond PD has adopted the Safe Place model created by the Seattle Police Department in 2015.
-Seattle PD Safe Place is a law enforcement sponsored and overseen initiative that was born out of a need to address low reporting of anti-LGBTQ crimes and school bullying incidents by increasing public trust in law enforcement and feelings of safety in the community.
+Seattle PD Safe Place is a law enforcement-sponsored and overseen initiative that was born out of a need to address low reporting of anti-LGBTQ+ crimes and school bullying incidents by increasing public trust in law enforcement and feelings of safety in the community.
 The program was expanded in 2018 to include anyone who may have been a victim of a bias crime.
 SPD was the first law enforcement agency in the nation to launch a program of this kind.
-For more information on the inception of the Safe Place program and details of what constitues bias-related crimes, please visit Seattle Police Department Safe Place.
+For more information on the inception of the Safe Place program and details of what constitutes bias-related crimes, please visit Seattle Police Department Safe Place.

 How it Works

 RPD Safe Place is a unique partnership with the business community that serves a critical role in assisting the victims of these crimes.
 Businesses that participate place an easily recognizable decal at their entrances.
 This symbol is a signal for victims of hate crimes that this location has partnered with the police, will call 911 on their behalf, and allow them a safe place to stay on the premises until the police arrive.

 - Over 6,000 businesses throughout Seattle currently participate in the program.